Dash0 Raises $110M Series B at $1B Valuation

 Recorded for every asynchronous HTTP request made by the frontend.
 Captures timing from the browser's perspective (not the server's).

-Key attributes: http.method, http.status_code, url.full, http.request_content_length, http.response_content_length
+Key attributes: http.request.method, http.response.status_code, url.full, http.request_content_length, http.response_content_length

 Trace correlation: If the backend is instrumented with OpenTelemetry, the request carries a traceparent header.
 Dash0 uses this to link the browser.request event to the corresponding backend trace, enabling end-to-end correlation from frontend click to database query.